mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 Keep in mind that [ZFS is not a backup strategy](https://www.raidisnotabackup.com/).
 ZFS can protect you against disk failure, but there are many threats to your data that ZFS won't mitigate, such as accidental deletion, malware, or physical theft.
 I use [restic](https://restic.net) to replicate everything important to encrypted cloud backups.

-The value of ZFS is that I don't have to resort to my cloud backups if one drive dies.
-With raidz1, I'll have to recover from backups if two drives fail.
+The value of ZFS is that I don't have to resort to my cloud backups if one drive dies, but I'll have to recover from backups if two drives fail.
 That would be a pain, but it's not worth giving up 20% of my server's usable storage for raidz2.

 The more physical drives you have, the more defensive you should be about disk failure.
 If I had a pool of 20 disks, I'd probably use raidz2 or raidz3.

 ### Preventing concurrent disk failures

 Naively, the probability of two disks failing at once seems vanishingly small.
 Based on [Backblaze's stats](https://www.backblaze.com/blog/backblaze-hard-drive-stats-for-2020/), high-quality disk drives fail at 0.5-4% per year.
 A 4% risk per year is a 2% chance in any given week.
-Two simultaneous failures would happen once every 48 years.
+Two simultaneous failures would happen once every 48 years, so I should be fine, right?

 The problem is that disks aren't statistically independent.
 If one disk fails, its neighbor has a substantially higher risk of dying.
-This is especially true if the disks are the same model, from the same manufacturing batch, and have the same operating age.
+This is especially true if the disks are the same model, from the same manufacturing batch, and processed the same workloads.
 Given this, I did what I could to reduce the risk of concurrent disk failures.

 I chose two different models of disk from two different manufacturers.
-To reduce the chances of getting disks in the same manufacturing batch, I bought the disks from different vendors.
+To reduce the chances of getting disks from the same manufacturing batch, I bought them from different vendors.
 I can't say how much this matters, but it didn't increase costs significantly, so why not?

 {{<img src="ironwolf-disks.jpg" alt="Photo of me holding Seagate IronWolf drives with different packaging" maxWidth="700px" caption="I purchased the same model of disk from two different vendors to decrease the chances of getting two disks from the same manufacturing batch.">}}